The 15 Best KPIs For Ecommerce

 One great advantage of ecommerce is its digital trails, which are relatively easy to analyze (although there are times when the sheer amount of data you can access is mind-boggling!
 It’s all about knowing what to look at).
 This isn’t as easy for offline businesses.
 If you have a restaurant, for example, it can be a challenge to work out which of your new customers responded to which advertising method, whether that’s ads in the local newspaper or on social media, flyers through the door, or even through word-of-mouth.

-Unlike a brick-and-mortar store, however, data that analyzes and tracks site traffic, bounce rate, and transactions is readily available and can be automatically collated into manageable, easy to digest reports.
+Unlike a brick-and-mortar store, however, data that analyzes and tracks site traffic, bounce rate, and transactions is readily available to ecommerce businesses, and can be automatically collated into manageable, easy to digest reports.
 In most cases, this is also super easy to do because website algorithms and apps automatically track the data and provide analytics for you.
 This means that you’ll be able to tell which customers came from where, what their experience was like, and what you can do better going forwards.

 With all this in mind, ecommerce KPIs are the benchmarks that determine whether certain operations, strategies or processes are working as expected.
 Since most ecommerce data is updated in real time, it also means that your business will be able to react more fluidly to ever-changing market dynamics.